 Although the circuit schematics and parts lists are explained in detail, the method of construction of the circuitry is left to the builder.
 Pictures in the manual and on my website show how I constructed the circuitry, but other methods will work.
 Since the circuits are mostly non-critical, any type of electronic prototype construction can be used.
 The builder should use his preferred method of construction.

-One section contains information about testing the transducer and electronic circuitry.
-Since the sonar is home made, some testing and adjustment is necessary before optimum results are obtained.
+An important section contains information about testing the transducer and electronic circuitry.
+Since the sonar is home made, some testing and adjustment will be necessary before optimum results are obtained.
 This section suggests what test equipment is necessary and how it is used.
 Included is an explanation of the testing, tuning and impedance matching of the transducer and how this relates to the electronics.
-This section is aimed at the person who has some knowledge of electronic testing and the use of common test equipment.
+This section is aimed at the person who has moderate knowledge of electronic testing and the use of common test equipment.

 During the building and testing process, you will become very skillful at side scan sonar operation.
 Other books go into great detail about interpreting sonar information and I haven’t tried to duplicate that information.
-This manual contains a brief section of suggested procedures for adjusting the system and how to use it to search from a small boat.
+This manual contains suggested procedures for adjusting the system for best results and how to use it to search the bottom from a small boat.

-The purpose of the manual is to demonstrate how a side scan sonar system with respectable performance can be built as a do-it-yourself project.
+The purpose of the manual is to detail how my side scan sonar system project was built and how to duplicate it.
 I hope you will enjoy building and using it!